Frequently Asked Questions

 Hours: 8 a.m.-5 p.m.
 Monday-Friday

-The initial counseling intake session is free for students, faculty and staff.
+The initial consultation is free for students, faculty and staff.
 Students also receive eight free counseling sessions each academic year.
 After the eighth free session, students pay $15 for each additional session.
-Faculty and staff pay $20 per session after the free intake.
+Faculty and staff pay $30 per session after the free initial consultation.

 Group therapy appointments are free and unlimited.